 Digital Object Identifier (DOI)

 Topjian, Alexis A.; Fry, Michael; Jawad, Abbas F.; Herman, Susan T.; Nadkarni, Vinay M.; Ichord, Rebecca; Berg, Robert A.; Dlugos, Dennis J.; and Abend, Nicholas S., "Detection of Electrographic Seizures by Critical Care Providers Using Color Density Spectral Array after Cardiac Arrest Is Feasible" (2015).
-Neurology Articles.
+Neurology.
 537.